 5. Create a course timeline.

 Now, let’s create a timeline.
-You have your free email course divided into logical sections—so it’s time to decide how many days you want your course to last, how often you want to email people, and how many sections should go in each email.
+You have your free email course or challenge divided into logical sections—so it’s time to decide how many days you want your course to last, how often you want to email people, and how many sections should go in each email.

 What do you think an ideal timeframe is for your audience (needs to sound exciting, but not overwhelming)?
 For your brand (needs to be enough time to accomplish your goals, but not so much time that people fall off unnecessarily)?
 For your information (needs to be enough time to present the information, but not so much that each email becomes light on the info/action/helpfulness)?

 And by this we mean, plan out what each lesson will connect to within your brand.
 Internal connections is a step that many people miss.
 Will it lead people back to a blog post that expands on the topic?
 Will all the information be self-contained within the email?
 Will it lead people to a paid resource you want the to check out?
 What will each email work with or promote?
 Just keep in mind the challenge purpose you planned on page 1 of your worksheets.
 Make sure your “challenge connections” help both your audience and your brand.

 Just keep in mind the course purpose and that your “course connections” help both your audience and your brand.

 You want something descriptive + actionable (like “Build Your First Squarespace Blog in 7 Days”) and/or memorable and hashtaggable.

 But, most importantly, you want something that’s not already a Trademark (you can check U.S. trademarks here), not already a competing product (ask el Google), and is easy to find as a hashtag (it’s not already being used by 2,011 other people) and a domain (so you can easily reference it in your Periscope broadcasts, social media images, and more).
 If a domain isn’t available for your challenge or you’re not quite ready to take it to that level, use the free tool Bitly to create branded, customized links.